-4.3.
-AQUACULTURE
+5.3 AQUACULTURE

-Finally, we describe and analyze two examples from aquaculture, the Sustainable Shrimp Partnership case study in Ecuador (4.3.1) and IBM Blockchain Transparent in Norway (4.3.2).
+Finally, we describe and analyse two examples from aquaculture, the Sustainable Shrimp Partnership case study in Ecuador (5.3.1) and IBM Blockchain Transparent in Norway (5.3.2).

-4.3.1.
+5.3.1.
 Sustainable Shrimp Partnership (SSP)

 The Ecuador-based SSP joined the IBM Food Trust blockchain platform in May 2019.
-This was the first shrimp organization to join the IBM Food Trust network and includes three Ecuador-based producers using the platform: Omarsa, Songa, and Promarisco-Grupo Nueva Pescanova (Ledger Insights, 2020).
+This was the first shrimp organization to join the IBM Food Trust network and included three Ecuador-based producers using the platform: Omarsa, Songa, and Promarisco-Grupo Nueva Pescanova (Ledger Insights, 2020).
 In table 7 we present, in a very concise way, the Sustainable Shrimp Partnership project, the way of operating and the technicalities of their platform.